 For example, XDP provides 500 Xeon core equivalent performance per core for RocksDB-based applications.
 These applications can realize 38K watt-hour of the power-saving equivalent.

 In contrast, a cloud block storage application like Gluster storage cloud provider has an incredible 1.7 Megawatts hour.

 The broader the use of Pliops XDP in the data center, organizations can realize energy savings increase from 10s of Kilowatts to several Megawatts.
 They can also see Carbon Emission reduction from Kilos to Megatons of Carbon Dioxide.

 Get Insights into TCO Savings

-As discussed above, TCO savings can be gained across various flash-based databases and storage applications by providing a few key design parameters.
+As discussed above, you can gain TCO savings across various flash-based databases and storage applications with a few key design parameters.
 The chart below shows the impact of Pliops XDP on TCO across a range of applications.

 - MongoDB: Reduce TCO by 48% and shrink footprint from 100 nodes to 48 nodes

 - MariaDB: Reduce TCO by 54% by going from two racks to a single rack